YannickKae/Evaluating-Investment-Strategies/README.md

 ## Adjusting the Sharpe Ratio

-The Sharpe Ratio is adjusted by plugging the adjusted test statistic into the rearranged equation to compute the $t$-statistic.
+The Sharpe Ratio is adjusted by plugging the adjusted  $t$-statistic into the rearranged equation to compute the $t$-statistic from the Sharpe Ratio.

 $$
 SR_{adj} = \frac{t_{adj}}{\sqrt{N}}